Senzing/mapper-icij/README.md

 - nodes-others.csv
 - relationships.csv

-Unzip the files to a directory of your choice. *(in the example below the csv files where unzipped to /senzing/mappers/mapper-icij/input)*
+Unzip the files to a directory of your choice. *(in the example below the csv files were unzipped to /senzing/mappers/mapper-icij/input)*

 The mapper will read all the files and create one output file.
 Example usage: